DaleMenciro/Simple-Calculator-in-OOP/README.md

 # Simple-Calculator-in-OOP

 This program is a redo of my [Simple App Calculator](https://github.com/DaleMenciro/Simple-App-Calculator) but in OOP.
-## This program is divided into three files:
+## This program is divided into four files:
     ui_calculator.py - handles the GUI of the program operation_calculator.py - handles the arithmetic operations.
-    main_calculator.py - serves as the entry point of the program
+    main_calculator.py - serves as the entry point of the program additional_operations_calculator.py - handles additional arithmetic operations.

 1. This program will ask the user to choose one of the arithmetic operations:
 - **Addition**